12 Inside Sales Strategies to Close Leads Faster

 In the world of inside sales, you have to cut to the core of your prospect’s deepest motivation.

 If you waste five minutes of your prospect’s time droning on about a product feature or service offering that isn’t going to positively affect their primary business need right now, chances are high that you’ll lose the sale.

-Use your early conversations to really probe which of those needs are the highest priority—don’t just take their word for it, do your own homework and ask the right questions to cut through the noise.
-Start with these five killer sales questions:
+Instead, use early conversations to probe which of your customers’ needs are the highest priority—don’t just take their word for it, do your own homework and ask the right questions to cut through the noise:

 - How did you hear about us?

 - What’s the top challenge your team or company is currently facing?

 - What’s the top challenge you’re personally facing?

 - What are the results you want to achieve and how do you want to achieve them?

 - What concerns do you (or the decision makers) have?